The back is the posterior portion of the human body between the neck superiorly and the pelvis inferiorly.

 The muscle group is bilateral on either side of the vertebral column and when both sides are engaged function as the primary extensor of the back.
 Unilaterally they assist with lateral bending and rotation of the spine.

 The second component of the intrinsic muscles in the human back is the transversospinalis group.
-These muscles are located deep to the erector spinae group.
+These muscles are deep to the erector spinae group.
 The transversospinalis group consists, from superficial to deep, of:

 Like the erector spinae group, the transversospinalis group is located bilaterally on the vertebral column between the transverse processes and the spinous processes.
 These muscles assist in bending the back posteriorly when contracted bilaterally.
 When unilateral contraction occurs, they are responsible for assisting with lateral bending and rotation.

-The primary surgical considerations with the back have to deal with the placement of the needle for administration of spinal anesthesia before surgical procedures.
+The primary surgical considerations with the back have to deal with the placement of the needle for the administration of spinal anesthesia before surgical procedures.
 The conus medullaris is the most distal end of the spinal cord and must be avoided.
 The conus medullaris terminates at the level of L2/L3 in newborns, and is at the L1 level in adults.
 The surgeon inserts a needle into the dural sac between the L3/L4 levels in adults to avoid the conus medullaris during the administration of anesthesia prior to surgery.

 Generalized back pain is a common presenting symptom for patients.
-The underlying etiology of the pain most commonly traces to a strain of skeletal muscle.
-The differential for back pain is vast and lumbar disc issues, like herniation or rupture, and fractures must merit consideration.
+The underlying etiology of the pain most commonly traces to a strain of the skeletal muscle.
+The differential for back pain is vast, and lumbar disc issues, like herniation or rupture, and fractures must merit consideration.
 Additionally, osteoarthritis and spondylolisthesis, a condition where a vertebra slips anteriorly compared to the others in the column, can both be causes of back pain.